Provide feedback on this item

 Living notables sculptured in freeze of high court building

-Photograph focuses on the frieze of the Supreme Court building, where the sculptor included some living notable people at the time, including himself.
-From left to right, all of the individuals include: William Howard Taft when he was a student at Yale, Elihu Root, Cass Gilbert (the architect), "Authority," "Liberty Enthroned," "Order," Chief Justice Hughes, Robert Aitken (the sculptor), and John Marshall as a youth.
+The frieze of the Supreme Court building.
+Individuals featured in the frieze include: William Howard Taft when he was a student at Yale, Elihu Root, architect Cass Gilbert, "Authority," "Liberty Enthroned," "Order," Chief Justice Hughes, sculptor Robert Aitken, and John Marshall as a youth.

 1934-12-11